RoboticSJTU/Group_website/content/authors/jintian/_index.md

   - Students
 ---

-Jintian Cai is currently a PHD student in RoPL.
+Jintian Cai is currently a Ph.D. student in RoPL.